Ecological goods and services: Markets

 A market may be created wherein ecological goods and services are demanded by society and supplied by public and private landowners.
 Some believe that public lands alone are not adequate to supply this market, and that privately held lands are needed to close this gap.
 What has emerged is the notion that rural landowners who provide ecological goods and services to society through good stewardship practices on their land should be duly compensated.
 The main tool to accomplish this to date has been to pay farmers directly to set-aside portions of their land that would otherwise be in production.
 This exemplifies a shift in thinking from the "polluter pays" to the "beneficiary pays".

 Financial incentives to landowners is one approach, but provision of EG&S can also be achieved through regulation, stewardship incentives under existing programs such Environmental Farm Plans, market-based instruments, and tax rebates.

 Biodiversity and EGS

 According to the Millennium Ecosystem Assessment project, biodiversity is a necessary underlying component of ecological goods and services.
 Biodiversity supports ecological goods and services such as biological control and genetic resources.
-However, biodiversity is also sometimes referred to as an actual ecological good or service which can be confusing.
+Biodiversity is also sometimes referred to as an actual ecological good or service in its own right.